 The bandings for the Daily Air Quality Index are detailed in the table below:

-For more information about the Daily Air Quality Index please take a look at the science background to the Met Office Air Quality Forecast.
+For more information about the Daily Air Quality Index please take a look at the Air quality forecast to the Met Office Air Quality Forecast.